Dressing to be comfortable

 The Tyranny of the striped dress

-Usually, if you’re an expat lady who wears heels and god forbid a dress and makeup, you might get asked question such as.
-“I don’t understand why you bother, you’re in a relationship already, why do you need to dress up?”
+Usually, if you’re an expat lady who wears heels and, god forbid, a dress and makeup, you might get asked questions such as.
+“I don’t understand why you bother; you’re in a relationship already; why do you need to dress up?”
 However, the exception to this is if you wear an item that is more prominent in Amsterdam than morons cycling while sexting.
 The striped dress.

 Dressing to be comfortable final tips

 So remember that when it comes to dressing to be comfortable, you must do the following:

 - Love your feet by only wearing sneakers, sandals or slippers